Review Disability Notification Letters and approved accommodations of students enrolled in your courses.

 Disability Resources and Services (DRS) uses the online system Accessible Information Management (AIM) to manage academic accommodations at the University.
 This system allows students to be independent in the coordination of their accommodations and disability information.
 Students, faculty, and DRS staff are able to work within the system to provide the student with accommodations.
 DRS Instructor Portal

-If you have students approved for alternative testing accommodations who will be taking in-person assessments outside of the classroom and in the University Testing Center with accommodations, you are encouraged to review the Alternative Testing Agreement FAQs resource for Instructors.
+If you have students approved for alternative testing accommodations who will be taking in-person assessments outside of the classroom and in the University Testing Center with accommodations, learn about Alternative Testing Accommodations by reviewing the following resources:

 Recommended Syllabus Statement